diranged/oz/docs.md

 </em>
 </td>
 <td>
-<p>TargetRef provides a pattern for referencing objects from another API in a generic way.</p>
+<p>ControllerTargetRef provides a pattern for referencing objects from another API in a generic way.</p>
 </td>
 </tr>
 </table>